Ph: 07 343 1629

 Ian has written a book on trusts and succession planning entitled “Keeping Farming in the Family – a guide to farm succession”.
 The book is an indispensable guide for farming families who are interested in creating a workable succession plan.
 For more information or to order a copy of “Keeping Farming in the Family” please click here.

-Melissa has been with BlackmanSpargo for over fifteen years.
+Melissa has been with BlackmanSpargo since its inception in 2003.

 She started working for Ian Blackman as his secretary and is now a senior legal executive working for Chris Spargo.